-681 Environmental Modeling with GIS (4, 2 years, Sp) Advanced topics related to the collection, analysis, modeling, interpretation, and display of environmental information using GIS and related technologies.
+681 Environmental Modeling with GIS

+(4, 2 years, Sp) Advanced topics related to the collection, analysis, modeling, interpretation, and display of environmental information using GIS and related technologies.
 Prerequisite: graduate standing and prior GIS experience equivalent to GEOG 482L or departmental approval.

-695 Advanced Research Seminar (4-12, FaSp) A forum for in-depth investigation of specific research topics in sub-disciplines of geograresearch topics in sub-disciplines of geography.
+695 Advanced Research Seminar (4-12, FaSp) A forum for in-depth investigation of specific research topics in sub-disciplines of geography.
 Offerings will depend on student and faculty interests.
 Prerequisite: GEOG 500, GEOG 501, or departmental approval.